rzeldent/esp32-smartdisplay/README.md

 - No auto of the box support for touch
 - A lot of configuring to do before it all works

-This library uses the "official" drivers from the EspressIf repository.
+This library uses the "official" drivers from Espressif's component service.
 These drivers use the newly introduced esp_lcd_panel interfaces.
 This should provide some support in the future for updates and new boards.

 ## How to obtain these boards